vanakenm/gendernews/README.md

 ### Later

+- [ ] Add links to the articles/titles found, to allow "gendered news"
+  - For fun - remove male news from a site?
 - [ ] Add sentiment analysis on titles?
 - [ ] Check hugging face interface/api for easy module switch?
   - Ex: https://huggingface.co/qanastek/pos-french